aCertainProgrammer/UnnamedDraftingTool/README.md

 3. Start typing the name of the next champion, no need to clear the previous one

 ### Use legacy search
-- `Legacy search` means pure substring matching - if a word contains the exact string of the search query, it will be matched - for example, "ji" will match "JInx".
+- `Legacy search` is pure substring matching - if a word contains the exact string of the search query, it will be matched - for example, "ji" will match "JInx".
 - `Modern search` uses both substring matching and checks for letter order ("ji" matches "seJuanI") to deliver an experience more similar to league client search

 ## Draft snapshots